ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 ### Bonus: Spawn a daemon on your existing IPFS repo (on the default path ~/.ipfs)

-As a bonus, you can also find lines that show you to spawn a node over your default path (~/.ipfs) in case you already had started a node there before.
+As a bonus, you can also find lines that show you how to spawn a node over your default path (~/.ipfs) in case you had already started a node there before.
 To try it:

 - [Comment these lines]()
 - [Uncomment these lines]()